Power News We love to talk!

 They said that additional sub-stations should be set up at Tiruthuraipoondi and surrounding areas.
 The distribution system should be channelised to cater to the needs of the consumers.

-- Sharif for immediate import of power Read more
+- Delhi discoms to face fines for power outages Read more